nelsonpecora/tweetback/README.md

 If I have a new archive: `yarn run import`

 Run `yarn start` to test it locally.
-To deploy, run `yarn build` and then push to Github.
+To deploy, push to Github.
 ### Fetch additional tweets from the API

 1. Get the `TWITTER_BEARER_TOKEN` (note to future self: it's in 1pass) and put it in your env: `export TWITTER_BEARER_TOKEN=`